VSRonin/QtModelUtilities/INSTALL.md

-# Building from sources
+# Building from sources {#InstallReadme}
 The build system of this library is [CMake](https://cmake.org/), the minimum supported version is 3.9

-Once you installed CMake, open a terminal window with the C++ compiler and Qt environment set up.
+Once you installed CMake, you can open the CMakeLists.txt file with a recent version of QtCreator, alternatively you can open a terminal window with the C++ compiler and Qt environment set up.
 The procedure is platform dependant.
 On Windows MSVC, for example, it consist in calling `vcvarsall.bat` from the compiler folder and `qtenv2.bat` from the bin folder of Qt.

 Now you can call CMake passing arguments to customise the build.
 The first choice is the generator.
 It is passed via the `-G "Generator"` argument